These are the best smartwatches for measuring SpO2 levels

 - App selection needs work

-The Versa 2 offers some neat improvements, like longer battery life, Amazon Alexa, and Fitbit Pay as a standard feature.
+Best battery: Garmin Venu 2

-Best Battery: Garmin Vivoactive 4
+The Venu 2 is one of the newest releases from Garmin.
+It's an upgrade from the predecessor in many ways.
+For starters, you'll be able to choose between a 40mm and a 45mm model.
+The larger version comes with an extra day of battery life for a whopping total of eleven days on a single charge.
+Another new feature is the battery saver mode that allows your watch to last for an additional day.
+Don't forget that you also have rapid charging, which means the Garmin Venu 2 can reach a full day of battery after a mere 10 minutes on the charger.

-The Vivoactive 4 is one of the newest releases from Garmin.
-You'll be able to choose between a 40mm and 45mm model.
-The larger version comes with an extra day of battery life for a whopping total of eight days on a charge.
-Keep in mind though it'll last for only six hours in GPS mode with music.
-As far as the features go, you'll enjoy onboard GPS, 5 ATM water resistance, hydration/sleep/stress tracking, and heart-rate monitoring, music storage, and Garmin Pay.
+As far as the features go, you'll enjoy all of the Garmin essentials, including onboard GPS, 5 ATM water resistance, activity/sleep/stress tracking, heart-rate monitoring, music storage, and Garmin Pay.
 You also have the wrist-based Pulse Ox sensor that gauges your blood oxygen saturation throughout the day and as you sleep to show how well your body is absorbing oxygen.
+Some new features include fitness age, sleep score, Health Snapshot, and additional activity profile.

-There aren't too many things to complain about with the Vivoactive 4.
-If you opt for the larger 45mm model, you'll only have the choice of slate or silver.
-As stylish as the watch might be, it still has the standard transflective display that's found on most Garmin wearables.
-At this price point, it would also have been nice to see a higher quality display.
+It's nice to see Garmin making an effort with its successors.
+The Venu 2 is an impressive upgrade with many new features.
+You also have two sizes to choose from and double the battery life of the previous models.
+Unfortunately, these watches are pretty expensive for what they are.
+However, if you're sold on the design, battery life, and new features, you might be willing to splurge.

 Pros: